Motivated Reasoning and the Political Economy of Climate Change Inaction: Equilibrium

 \subsection{Candidates}

 We now study the platform choices of the candidates as a function of their signals.
-Of course, when they decide which policies to offer they think ahead which policies are likely to lead to electoral success, and therefore voters' reactions, in particular the one's formalized in Proposition \ref{prop:voting}, matter for candidates' incentives.
+Of course, when they decide which policies to offer, they reason forward thinking about which policy is more likely to lead to electoral success.
+Therefore voters' reactions to policy choices, in particular the one's formalized in Proposition \ref{prop:voting}, matter for candidates' incentives.

 From the perspective of an office motivated candidate, the optimal platform is the one that maximizes the chance to win the election.
 In a symmetric equilibrium, if both candidates choose identical platforms, voters may learn from the platforms' congruence something about the true state $\omega$, but they cannot choose policies anymore, since all candidates offer the same.
 Because voters only care about policies, both candidates win with an equal probability of 50 percent if $p_1=p_2$.
 If some candidate deviates and chooses off-equilibrium a platform different from his opponent, voters learn nothing about $\omega$ from this deviation.
 However, if equilibrium play permits $p_1\neq p_2$, then platforms may indeed be partially informative and change voters' beliefs, as discussed before.